arokem/surround_suppression/README.rst

 - 2 AFC or present/absent?
 - Feedback: auditory, visual or both?
 - fixation target: How about a uniform contrast decrement of an entire half?
+- Do we foresee a situation in which we would want more than 8 segments in the annulus?